 Taking advantage of second-generation real estate means that you’ll spend significantly less time and money on build-out – the structure and product are there, all you have to do is turn them into an Angry Crab Shack.
 Does that sound like many other full-service restaurant franchise concepts?

 It doesn’t take much convincing to get guests to come in, sit down and eat mountains of steaming crab legs smothered in spicy garlic butter.
-(We started expanding Angry Crab Shack when wait times at the original restaurant got too ridiculous.)
+(We started expanding Angry Crab Shack when wait times at the original restaurant got too ridiculous – see our current locations.)
 Nonetheless, we have an experienced corporate marketing team ready to help you build your guest base right from the start.

 When calculating ROI, it’s important to factor in the “soft benefits” of franchising, according to Entrepreneur.
 Soft benefits are the advantages that you can’t measure in monetary terms, like being your own boss, having a flexible schedule or escaping an unfulfilling corporate job.
 At the same time, you have a unique opportunity to create a legacy investment that you pass on to your children or family-operated business, where you share your entrepreneurial passion with your loved ones.

 As you weigh the ROI of franchising, make sure to factor in the intangible perks you’ll gain from being a business owner.
 More control over your career, more time for family and personal interests and more earning potential are all soft benefits that franchise owners enjoy.